Heroiu-Justinian/PROgress/README.md

 It is currently working only with linux and the path you have to provide should be anything after /home/username/ as it gets this path as default

+IMPORTANT: the first run is an init run so the results have nothing to do with the real data